 - Work on all devices: Here, we focus on discussing the mobile experience; however, PWA is more than that.
 PWAs can and should be developed to be responsive on various screen sizes across mobile, tablet, and desktop.

 Does Magento support PWA?

 Hopefully, the Magento team knows this trend.
-Thus, in April 2018, they announced Magento PWA Studio project to build ecommerce websites having app-like experiences.
+Thus, in April 2018, they announced the Magento PWA Studio project to build eCommerce websites having app-like experiences.
 Great!

 #2: Automation & Chatbots

-Some of you might have heard of chatbots as the ecommerce trends in 2018.
-Why still I mention it for your goals in 2019?
+Some of you might have heard of chatbots as the eCommerce trends in 2018.
+Why still I mention it for your goals in 2020?

-Thinking about ecommerce automation trends in 2019, we should talk about chatbot.
+Thinking about eCommerce automation trends in 20120, we should talk about chatbot.

 That time, chatbot function plays the role of a smart alternative to human customer care experts to immediately interpret customers’ needs and respond to them as quickly as possible using advanced technology.